 |The Downhill Ski Club was founded by members of the Professional Club in Auckland in the early 1960s.
 The lodge was built above McMillan corner on the National Downhill Slope, the area to the west of the Top o' the Bruce which got its name after the national downhill championships were held there in 1932.

-A 1000m rope tow was installed by Jimmy John and Roy Turner of Ski Enterprises Ltd on the National Downhill in 1960.
+A 1000m rope tow was installed by Jimmy John and Roy Turner of Ski Services Ltd on the National Downhill in 1960.
 In 1965 the Tongariro National Park Board gave Jimmy John permission to replace his tow with a T-Bar and also permitted RAL to install an access chairlift and a poma lift to the west of the area.
 In 1975 RAL bought John's National Downhill operation.
-Until that time the club had brought power from Ski Enterprises Ltd, it then installed its own Lister 3 cylinder generator.
+Until that time the club had bought power from Ski Services Ltd. The club then installed its own Lister 3 cylinder generator.

 The lodge had the highest swimming pool in the country and a diesel fired boiler was used to heat both domestic and pool water.
 The pool was decommissioned in 1973 due to the oil crisis and a floor was built over it turning it into a games room with a pool table and table tennis table.
 The pool still exists and is used to store fire wood today.

 Debentures were raised in the early 1980s to fund a major revamp of the lodge.
 The bedrooms were rebuilt, the kitchen was moved, new couches were purchased and the lodge was fully carpeted.
 The drying room was enlarged and a new ski workshop created.
 All the windows were repositioned and replaced, the building was re-clad and given a new roof.